droidian/unl0kr/README.md

 - Disclosing and hiding entered password at runtime
 - Shutting down the device via a soft button

+For a growing collection of demo videos, see the [wiki].

 ## Upstreaming

 Over the course of implementing unl0kr, suitable fixes and features have been upstreamed to the [lvgl] and [lv_drivers] repositories.
 The benefit of this goes both ways.
 Downstream we can rely on the features being maintained in the future and upstream they can make the features available to the larger audience of [LVGL] users.